 Introductions to the library's resources and databases are offered on a first come, first served basis.
 To schedule a session, you may fill out and submit your request via our web form.
 Other requests or questions should be directed to Nick Tomaiuolo (860) 832-2068 or Susan Slaga-Metivier (860) 832-2095.

 Group Study Rooms

-Study rooms for 2-10 people are available for faculty and staff on the 4th floor of the library on a first come, first served basis.
+Study rooms for 2-10 people are available for faculty and staff on stack level 5 of the library on a first come, first served basis.